Kufic: Characteristics of Kufic script

 The main characteristic of the Kufic script "appears to be the transformation of the ancient cuneiform script into the Arabic letters", according to Enis Timuçin Tan.
 Moreover, it was characterized by figural letters that were shaped in a way to be nicely written on parchment, building and decorative objects like lusterware and coins.
 Kufic script is composed of geometrical forms like straight lines and angles along with verticals and horizontals.
 Originally, Kufic did not have what is known as a differentiated consonant, which means, for example, that the letters "t", "b", and "th" were not distinguished by diacritical marks and looked the same.
 However, it is still used in Islamic countries.
 In later Kufic Qurans of the ninth and early tenth century, "the sura headings were more often designed with the sura title as the main feature, often written in gold, with a palmette extending into the margin", comments Marcus Fraser.
 Its use in transcribing manuscripts has been important in the development of Kufic Script.
 Earlier kufic was written on manuscripts with precision which contributed to its development.
 For instance, "the precision achieved in practice is all more remarkable because Kufic manuscripts were not ruled", says Alain George.
 Moreover, he explains that Kufic manuscripts were laid out with a stable number of lines per page, and these were strictly parallel and equidistant.
 One impressive example of an early Quran manuscript, known as the Blue Quran, features gold Kufic script on parchment dyed with indigo.
 It is commonly attributed to the early Fatimid or Abbasid court.
 The main text of this Quran is written in gold ink, thus the effect on looking at the manuscript is of gold on blue.
 According to Marcus Fraser, "the political and artistic sophistication and financial expense of the production of the Blue Quran could only have been contemplated and achieved by a ruler of considerable power and wealth".

 Ornamental use of Kufic script

+Ornamental Kufic became an important element in Islamic art as early as the eighth century for Quranic headings, numismatic inscriptions and major commemorative writings.
 The Kufic script is inscribed on textiles, coins, lusterware, building and so on.
 Coins were very important in the development of the Kufic script.
 In fact, "the letter strokes on coins, had become perfectly straight, with curves tending toward geometrical circularity by 86", observes Alain George.
 As an example, Kufic is commonly seen on Seljuk coins and monuments and on early Ottoman coins.
 Its decorative character led to its use as a decorative element in several public and domestic buildings constructed prior to the Republican period in Turkey.
 Also, the current flag of Iraq (2008) also includes a kufic rendition of the takbir.